ropensci/roweb3/content/blog/2023-11-24-news-november-2023/index.md

 ### Lesser-known reasons to prefer `apply()` over for loops

 Hugo Gruson wrote a very informative blog post on ["Lesser-known reasons to prefer `apply()` over for loops"](https://epiverse-trace.github.io/posts/for-vs-apply/).
-The third one will surprise you. :wink: (Yes, this is a click bait.)
+The third one will surprise you. :wink: (Yes, this is click bait.)

 ### Null coalescing operator soon in base R